jefflau/jefflau.net/src/pages/now/now.md

 slug: /now
 page: true
 date: 2016-03-22T16:46:54.747Z
-date_updated:   2018-03-22
+date_updated:   2018-09-23
 ---

 ###What am I doing right now

-Updated 26 March 2018
+Updated 23 September 2018

-I'm in Taipei and right now I am:
+I'm in London and right now I am:

-* Thinking about balance in regards to health, life and physicality
+* Doing a daily practice of yoga every night
 * Currently taking on students for private mentorship
-* Freelancing again
-* Climbing three times a week.
+* Starting a startup!
-* Started lifting weights to balance out my muscle imbalances
+* Working at ENS
-* Learning VulcanJS, a GraphQL framework
+* Learning a bit of D3
-* Learning GraphQL and Apollo
-* Learning more about testing
+* Thinking about picking up Python
-* Updating my npm package with ~200k downloads a month that has been neglected for too long.
-A testing package called [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock)
-* Just bought design code book!
-Planning on reading one chapter per day from today
-* Thinking about learning d3 and data viz.
-Been interested in it for too long...
-* Also just listened to a podcast on web animations and greensock, which is also something I've been wanting to learn for ages.
 * 2018 is definitely the year of learning
 * Thinking about learning SVG...